-If an application will be filed for a design which was already publicly disclosed, the application will be rejected for reason of lack of novelty.
+If an application will be filed for a design which is already publicly disclosed, the application will be rejected for reason of lack of novelty.

-However, if the application is filed during the so called grace period, the design is regarded as having maintained novelty even though it was already disclosed.
-Thus, the grace period allows registration of a design that was already available to the public before the application was filed.
-The grace period is 12 months from the date of the first disclosure.
+However, if the application is filed during the “grace period”, the design is regarded as having maintained novelty even though it was already disclosed.
+This grace period allows registration of a design that was already available to the public before the application was filed.
+The grace period is six months from the date of first disclosure.

 In order to take advantage of the grace period, the following requirements have to be satisfied:

-1.The application must be filed within 12 months from the date of the first disclosure along with a request for exceptions to be made regarding the lack of novelty (Grace Period).
+1.The application must be filed within 12 months from the date of first disclosure along with a request for an exception to be made concerning the lack of novelty (grace period).

-Once the design is available to the public, the application must be filed with the Japan Patent Office within 12 months from the date of the first disclosure.
+Once the design is available to the public, the application must be filed with the Japanese Patent Office within 12 months from the date of the first disclosure.

-Note: Even if the application claims a priority in accordance with the Paris Convention, the grace period remains the same, 12 months from the date of the first disclosure.
+If the application is filed in Japan with a priority claim according to the Paris Convention, the grace period remains the same, i.e. 12 months from the date of the first disclosure.

-The application must be filed together with the request for exceptions to be made regarding lack of novelty (Grace Period).
+Further, the application must be filed along with the request for exceptions to be made regarding lack of novelty (grace period).
 The request cannot be made after the application has been filed.

-2. Disclosures must be made by the designer or his successor in title
+2. First disclosure must be conducted by the designer or his successor in title

-The prior disclosures of the design must be made by the person entitled to obtain the design or his successor.
-Therefore, the grace period does not apply to disclosures by third parties.
+The disclosure of the design must be conducted by the person entitled to obtain the design or his successor.
+Therefore, the grace period does not apply to disclosures conducted by third parties.

-When launching the product onto the market, virtually any manner of disclosures are acceptable, e.g. press announcement, test marketing etc. However, publication in an official gazette of a design (patent) registration is not permitted for the grace period.
+When launching the product onto the market, virtually any manner of disclosure is acceptable as the first disclosure, e.g. press announcement, test marketing, etc. However, publication in an official gazette of a design (patent) registration is not permitted for the grace period.

-5. A declaration with evidence must be submitted to clarify how and when the prior disclosures took place
+4. Evidence must be submitted to clarify how and when the first disclosure took place

-Within 30 days from the filing date, a declaration with evidence showing how and when the prior disclosures took place has to be filed.
-Copies of magazine article, newspaper article, webpages, etc. are usually accepted as the evidence.
-If the disclosure was on an exhibition, a certificate of the fair management may be required.
+Within 30 days of the filing date in Japan, a written statement along with evidence showing how and when the first disclosure took place have to be filed.
+Copies of the magazine article, newspaper article, Webpages, etc., are usually accepted as evidence.
+If the first disclosure was in an exhibition, a certificate from the event management may be required.